BelT26/RedundancyCalculator/README.md

 ## Employee file
-The functions in the employee.py file serve one of 3 purposes:  To calculates the redundancy due, submit an application or to retrieve stored data about an existing application from google sheets.
+The functions in the employee.py file serve one of 3 purposes:  To calculate the redundancy due, submit an application or to retrieve stored data about an existing application from google sheets.

-To submit an application or view it's status I would suggest using the name REBECCA LANE and the payroll number 2783.
+To submit an application or view its status, I would suggest using the name REBECCA LANE and the payroll number 2783.
 Alternative logins can be found on the Google staff worksheet screenshot above.
 The following have already submitted applications: Stuart Blunt, Sam Callahan, Julie Jones, Sarah White, Amanda Latimer, Brian Wilson.

 ### Reduncancy calculation
 No user details are requested to access the calculator.
 This was deliberate as some employees expressed a wish to be able to calculate their redundancy payout without a record being kept.

-Before the calculation process begins a highlighted message informs the user that they will need access to the details on their time and attendance record.
+Before the calculation process begins, a highlighted message informs the user that they will need access to the details on their time and attendance record.
 This was emphasised to prevent the user from becoming frustrated part way through the calculation when they realised that they did not have the correct data to hand.
 (There is no significance to the colors or items highlighted on the below screenshot)

  ![employee time and attendance dashboard example](https://github.com/BelT26/RedundancyCalculator/blob/main/assets/holiday_dashboard.png)